PA School Prerequisites For Admission To West Liberty University

 1) Proof of English Proficiency: Please submit one of the following test results:

-- Test of English as a Foreign Language (TOEFL): a minimum score of 80 for the Internet-based test (IBT), or 550 for the paper-based test (PBT)
+- Test of English as a Foreign Language (TOEFL): a minimum score of 80 for the internet-based test (IBT)) or 550 for the paper-based test (PBT).
+West Liberty code is TOEFL 5901.
+Arrangements for the TOEFL test can be made by visiting the TOEFL website.

 - EIKEN: Grade Pre-1